NF FELLOWS: 2020

-Each year, Neighborly Faith is investing in a hand-picked group of emerging leaders.
+Each year, Neighborly Faith invests in a hand-picked group of emerging leaders.

-They are equipped with the skills, funding, and networks to champion Christ-like engagement with Muslims.
+They are equipped with the skills, funding, and networks to champion Christ-like engagement across faiths and cultures.

 "We cannot obey Jesus if we spread false ideas about our Muslim neighbors or if we fail to love them well.
 That's why I appreciate the work of Neighborly Faith that helps believers understand the Muslim community and equips them with tools to help them fulfill the mission of God."